tropicoder/erp/README.md

 3. **Tenant Storage**: Each tenant has dedicated S3-compatible storage
 4. **Dynamic Clients**: Prisma and S3 clients are created dynamically per request
 5. **Domain-Based Access**: Tenants can be accessed via custom domains or X-Project-ID header

+### Core-Based Billing Philosophy

+Nexus implements a **centralized billing model** where billing is managed at the platform level:

+1. **User-Based Pricing**: $10.00 per active user per month
+2. **Application-Based Pricing**: Variable pricing per application (0 to unlimited)
+3. **Prorated Billing**: New users are billed prorated for remaining days in the month
+4. **Automatic Billing**: Monthly billing on the last day of each month
+5. **Automatic Enforcement**: Tenants are automatically deactivated for non-payment
+6. **Centralized Management**: All billing data stored in main database

 ### Event-Driven Architecture